iainhouston/bradford-abbas.uk/vm/certs/README.md

 # CSR Certificate renewal stuff

-LCN will (silently) raise a support ticket when you renew the SSL Cert from the LCN Dashboard
+LCN will (silently) raise a support ticket when you renew the SSL Cert from the LCN Dashboard They will also send an email to `webmaster@bradford-abbas.uk` requesting that we submit a new CSR

 On MacOS:

 ```
+cd ~/bradford-abbas.uk/vm/certs

 ansible-vault decrypt  SSL.key
 ansible-vault decrypt  SSL.csr